kyma-project/control-plane/docs/kyma-environment-broker/03-12-custom-oidc-configuration.md

 If you do not provide the `oidc` object in the provisioning request or leave all object's properties empty, the default OIDC configuration is used.
 However, if you do not provide the `oidc` object in the update request or leave all object’s properties empty, the saved OIDC configuration stays untouched.
-See the following JSON example without the `oidc` object and with the `oidc` object whose properties are empty:
+See the following JSON example without the `oidc` object:
 ```json
 {
   "service_id" : "47c9dcbf-ff30-448e-ab36-d3bad66ba281",